Rural Digital Opportunity Fund (RDOF)

-“If there are fewer locations than originally estimated by the cost model, support recipients must serve the revised number of locations by end of year six.
-If there are more locations than originally estimated by the cost model, support recipients must serve the cost model-estimated number of locations by the end of year six and must serve the remainder of locations by the end of year eight.“
+“If there are fewer locations than originally estimated by the cost model, support recipients must serve the revised number of locations by the end of year six.
+Suppose there are more locations than originally estimated by the cost model.
+In that case, support recipients must serve the cost model-estimated number of locations by the end of year six and must serve the remainder of locations by the end of year eight.“

 Finding Lat/Lon Coordinates

-Note that while the number of locations and the reserve price are provided, the actual lat/lon coordinates and addresses of RDOF eligible locations are not provided by the FCC.
-In order to meet the FCC reporting requirements, all awarded providers will eventually need lat//lon coordinates, and addresses to report the progress and completion of the locations served in an awarded area.
+Note that while the FCC provides the number of locations and the reserve price, they do not give the actual lat/long coordinates and addresses of RDOF eligible locations.
+To meet the FCC reporting requirements, all awarded providers will eventually need lat//lon coordinates and addresses to report the progress and completion of the locations served in an awarded area.
 If you need help finding locations, check out our BroadbandFabric Location Data.

 RDOF Buildout Requirements & The Connect America Model (CAM)

-The eligible location counts for the RDOF auction came from the counts in the Connect America Model (CAM), which was pulled together from 2011 census data.
+The eligible location counts for the RDOF auction came from the Connect America Model (CAM) counts, which were pulled together from 2011 census data.
 This CAM model supports rural broadband funding programs by representing the number of locations needing broadband access.
 It uses multiple variables such as population density and terrain to estimate broadband deployment cost using fiber-based options to all sites in an area.
-However, the FCC points out in the January Report and Order the possible disparity between the CAM location counts used in RDOF and the actual number of real-time locations.
+However, in the January Report and Order, the FCC points out the possible disparity between the CAM location counts used in RDOF and the actual number of real-time locations.

 The FCC cites in the order several up-to-date location data sources they will have access to in the next few years.
-Whether from the Digital Opportunity Data Collection, developing a broadband serviceable location database, the 2020 census, or some other data source.
+Whether from the Digital Opportunity Data Collection, developing a broadband serviceable location database, the 2020 census, or other data sources.

 If RDOF Location Counts Increases